riasvdv/statamic-redirect/DOCUMENTATION.md

 By default, Statamic Redirect will create error logs, you can disable this by setting the `log_errors` config value to `false`.

+### Logging individual hits

+By default, Statamic Redirect will also keep individual hits for each error, you can disable this by setting the `log_hits` config value to `false`.

 ### Create entry redirects

 By default, Statamic Redirect will create redirects when the URI of an entry changes.
 You can disable this by setting the `create_entry_redirects` config value to `false`.